 Don't worry, that's what I'm here for: in today's article I explain. what the value proposition is, what it looks like, and why it's really important for your business.

 What is the value proposition?

 You know it too: the competition is extremely high out there, and every day you have to juggle a myriad of opponents targeting the same audience as you, with more or less viable alternatives to your offering.

 And you are also aware that the only thing you can do, besides coming up with something unique and extraordinary in itself, is to find your place in the minds of consumers, so that it is clear to them what sets you apart and makes you different from everyone else (I told you about this well in my article on the brand positioning).

 Above all, you need to offer people the thing they seek most: the value.
-You have to give them what satisfies their needs, wants, requirements (and consequently entice them to put their hands in their wallets).
+You have to give them what meets their needs, wants, needs (and consequently entice them to put their hands in their wallets).